yodobrin/vault/README.md

 ### Vault configuration

 While the terraform script provision all resources required (and configure them) the final steps are to be executed manually.
 One of the reasons is to enable the operator to aquire required tokens & recovery keys.
-TODO: try to output the keys and token from the script.
-TODO: output the url of the vault UI.

 The steps are outlined in the [Quick Start](https://learn.hashicorp.com/tutorials/vault/autounseal-azure-keyvault?in=vault/auto-unseal#step-2-test-the-auto-unseal-feature).
 For convienient purpose they are also listed here: